z33bs/xamarin-forms-mvvm-adaptor/README.md

 **ViewModels must implement the `IAdaptorViewModel` interface**.
 The easiest way to achieve this is to extend the `AdaptorViewModel`.
-This has the added benefit of including all the mvvm boilerplate code and more because it uses James Montemagno's [MvvmHelpers](https://github.com/jamesmontemagno/mvvm-helpers).
+This has the added benefit of including all the mvvm boilerplate code and more because it uses James Montemagno's [MvvmHelpers](https://github.com/jamesmontemagno/mvvm-helpers) as a dependency.

 ```c#
 public class MainViewModel : XamarinFormsMvvmAdaptor.AdaptorViewModel